matloff/des/README.md

 2. Wait for the next arrival.

+What about reaction to a job service completion?

+1. If the queue is nonempty, remove the head and start service for that job.

-The general information about the simulation is contained in the sim list, which **mm1** not surprisingly has named **simlist**.
+The general information about the simulation is contained in the *sim list*, which **mm1** not surprisingly has named **simlist**.
 Here are the first few lines:

 ```R